cetic/fadi/doc/REVERSEPROXY.md

     services:
     - name: {{ .Release.Name }}-grafana
       port: 80
+    {{- if .Values.grafana.traefikIngress.tls }}
+    middlewares:
+      - name: https-redirect
     {{- end }}
+---
+{{- end }}
 ```

+> Note : there is also a `middleware` oject in the `ingressroute.yaml` file.
+It provides a https redirect when the TLS is ensabled.

 Next you will also want to configure TLS access to your services.
 For that, have a look at the [security documentation](/doc/SECURITY.md).